monome/docs/docs/crow/index.md

 Align the 10-pin ribbon cable so the red stripe corresponds to the white indicator on the rear of the module’s circuit board.
 This is toward the lower edge of the module.

-If you would like to use the II functionality, be sure to observe the orientation of the connector.
+If you would like to use the ii functionality, be sure to observe the orientation of the connector.
 The white stripe indicates GND.

 ## First